-June 1-3 (Wed- Fri)
+May 30 - June 1 (Wed-Fri)

-This money will be credited to your tuition payment to Kansai Gaidai for the fall 2011 semester.
+This money will be credited to your tuition payment to Kansai Gaidai for the fall 2012 semester.
 Failure to fulfill this financial obligation will result in automatic cancellation from the program.

-5. Students extending their stay are not required to participate in the fall semester orientation program.
-However, it will be the students' responsibility to officially register for classes by the end of the orientation period after completing all of the necessary payments to Kansai Gaidai, and to check their class schedule prior to the academic session.
+5. Students extending their stay are not required to participate in the new semester orientation program.
+However, it will be the student's responsibility to officially register for classes by the end of the registration period, complete all of the necessary payments to Kansai Gaidai, and to check their class schedule prior to the academic session.